ultrabug/py3status/py3status/modules/README.md

 Display if your favorite hackerspace is open or not.

 Configuration parameters:
+  - `button_url` Button that when clicked opens the URL sent in the space's API.
+    Setting to None disables. *(default 3)*
   - `cache_timeout` Set timeout between calls in seconds *(default 60)*
   - `closed_color` color if space is closed *(default None)*
   - `closed_text` text if space is closed, strftime parameters